 Online safety has reached a major crossroads, here in the US.
-The Internet Safety Technical Task Force’s report is being released tonight, and to me (a Task Force member), it represents a stark choice all stakeholders have going forward: continue down the road of fear-based online-safety education or together match all messaging to what the research says – be fear-based or fact-based.
+The Internet Safety Technical Task Force’s report is being released tonight, and to me (a Task Force member), it represents a stark choice all stakeholders have going forward: continue down the road of fear-based online-safety messaging or together match the messaging to what the research says.
+Choose to be fear-based or fact-based.

-Having observed and participated in this field for more than 11 years, I think it’s understandable how we got here.
+Having observed and participated in this field for more than 11 years, I understand how we got here.
 The US’s public discussion, fueled by mostly negative media coverage, has been dominated by law enforcement.
 Starting in the mid-’90s, police departments representing the only really accessible, on-location expertise in online safety, filled an information vacuum.
-They and members of the growing number of state Internet Crimes Against Children Task Forces were the people who spoke to schoolkids and parents about how to stay safe online, and their talks, naturally, were largely informed by criminal cases.
-When online-safety education is carried out by experts in crime – those who see the worst uses of the Internet on a daily basis – fear is often the audience’s take-away.
-That’s not to say there aren’t amazing youth-division officers who really understand children and technology giving online-safety talks – there are, we have one, Det.
-Frank Dannahey in Connecticut, on our Advisory Board – but their voices have so far been drowned out by the predator panic the American public has been saddled with.
+They and members of the growing number of state Internet Crimes Against Children Task Forces were the people who spoke to students and parents about how to stay safe online, and their talks, naturally, were largely informed by criminal cases.
+When online risk is presented by experts in crime – those who see the worst uses of the Internet on a daily basis – fear is often the audience’s take-away.
+That’s not to say there aren’t amazing youth-division and school resource officers who really understand children and technology giving online-safety talks.
+There certainly are.
+I’ve benefitted from talking with some remarkable officers through the years.
+But their voices have so far been swamped by the predator panic the American public has been saddled with.

 I think any parent gets why the full picture is needed.
-Most parents know they can’t afford to be like deer in the headlights, paralyzed by the scary evidence coming from those focused on crime (and those covering them in the media).
+Most parents know they can’t afford to be like deer in the headlights, paralyzed by the scary evidence coming from those focused on crime (and those covering them in the news media).
 Kids sensing irrational fear want to get as far away as possible.
-They know it can cause parents to overreact and, based on misinformation, shut down the perceived source of danger.
+They know it can cause parents to overreact and, based on misinformation, shut down that (perceived) source of danger.
 That sends them underground, where much-needed parental involvement and back-up isn’t around.
-How, I kept wanting to ask the AGs, who are parents themselves, does that reduce online kids’ risk?
-To young people, taking away the Internet is like taking away their social lives, and there are too many ways kids can sneak away – to overseas sites beyond the reach of any US regulation, to irresponsible US sites that don’t work with law enforcement, to and with other technologies, devices, and hot spots parents don’t know about it – including friends’ houses, where their rules don’t apply.
+How, I kept wanting to ask the AGs, many of them parents themselves, does that reduce online kids’ risk?
+To young people, taking away the Internet is like taking away their social lives, and there are too many ways kids can sneak away – to unregulated overseas sites, to irresponsible US sites that don’t work with law enforcement, to and with other technologies, devices, and hot spots parents don’t know about – including friends’ houses, where their rules don’t apply.